Things to Do

 There are many state parks in the area as well.
 Mckerricher, Jug Handle, Russian Gulch, Big River, Van Damme and they all offer something different and unique.
 From private coves to scenic waterways and even a lighthouse.
 There’s a lot to explore within a short distance from the inn.

-Russian Gulch Waterfall – if you’re short on time, the waterfall can be more easily accessed by using the back entrance of Russian Gulch.
-From the inn, continue north, past that main park entrance about 3 miles until you reach road 409, turn right onto the 409.
-Follow this road until the pavement ends and find a parking spot.
+If you’re short on time, the Northeast entrance of Russian Gulch Park on Road 409 shortens the trip to less than 2 miles.
+From the inn, continue on HWY 1 North, past the main park entrance, about 2 miles until you reach road 409 and turn right onto the 409.
+Follow this road several miles until the pavement ends and find a parking spot.
 On you right, there will be a fire road gate.
 This is the north boundary entrance to Russian Gulch Park.
 Follow this fire road and soon you will pass a horse camp on your left, continue going straight.
 Pass through a second gate and watch for the single track trail on your left.
 Take the single track trail and follow it until rejoins with a fire road.
 Go left, downhill on the fire road.
 Follow this path approximate 3/10 mile and you will reach the waterfall.
 Watch your step on the carved rock steps.

-Spring Ranch – Spring Ranch is now considered part of Van Damme State Park.
-Located between Mendocino and Little River this rustic late 1800’s era farm is now a recreation area.
-This old farm once belonged to a man who owned the local butcher shop on Main Street.
-From the inn, head south on Hwy 1 about 1.5 miles.
+Access: Head south on Hwy 1 about 1.5 miles.
 The dirt parking lot is on the right, just after the road sign marker for Gordon Lane.
 Park in the lot and take the trail leading west, away from Hwy 1.
 Follow this trail down several ecological steps until you reach the ocean.
 The coastline in either direction has walking trails.
 During low tide, seals can be seen by going all the way to the right (north) once you reach the coast.
 Plan for wind and lots of sun.

 E-Bikes.
 The village is very accessible for e-bikes.
 However, the state parks only allow certain ebikes on certain roads\trails.
 Click here for State Park e-bike policy.